 - Hematoma: the diagnosis must be early and surgical revision may also be necessary

-- Sudeck syndrome (algodystrophy): this is a “disruptive” pain when there is no underlying problem.
+- Sudeck syndrome (algodystrophy): this is a “disruptive” pain of the vegetative nervous system which controls underlying problems.
 Its manifestation is independent on the type of surgery and can occur even after a simple immobilization.
 The hand becomes swollen, painful, and gradually stiffens.
 The evolution can be very long.
 Sequelae are possible (residual pain, stiffness of the fingers and/or wrist, sometimes of the shoulder).
 Treatment is difficult and uses specific rehabilitation techniques

 - Anaesthesia accident: the easiest but the most serious, including death (1 death per 100,000 to 150,000 anaesthesias).